- Understand when it makes sense to refinance.

 3. How do I Find Out if I Qualify?

-The fastest and surest way to find out, is to contact a lender. way to determine if you qualify is to check with a mortgage lender or broker.
-Only be closely examining your complete situation can a lender determine if you can qualify for a refinance.
-However, Bills.com has two tools to help you determine if you qualify:
+The fastest and surest way to way to determine if you qualify is to check with a mortgage lender or broker.
+Only be closely examining your complete situation and reviewing the supporting documents you supply can a lender determine if you can qualify for a refinance.

 4. What is the Best Loan for Me?

-What loan is best for you depends on your individual situation.
+Which loan is best for you depends on your individual situation.
 Start by working to determine your goals for refinancing.
-Only if you know what you are trying to accomplish can an experienced loan officer help you reach your goals effectively.
+Once you define your goals, an experienced loan officer can help you reach your goals or advise you whether a specific loan program may be best for you.

 5. How Do I Find the Right Lender?

-6. What Will the Lender Need From Me?
+6. What are the Basic Documents Will the Lender Need From Me?

 7. How Much Will a Refinance Cost Me?